According to a recent survey, 54% of employers believe soft skills are highly important.

 How to list soft skills on a resume

-A great place to work in soft skills is the resume objective section, where you introduce your most valuable qualifications and state what you can contribute to the target company.
+Your resume objective is a great place to show your soft skills, because it’s where you introduce your most valuable qualifications and state what you can contribute to the company if hired.

 Here’s an example of an effective resume objective that shows the applicant’s soft skills:

-To show employers that you have strong soft skills, include solid examples of how you’ve applied your skills in the workplace.
-The most natural place to do this is in the experience section of your resume.
+To show employers that you have strong soft skills, include clear examples of how you’ve applied your skills in the workplace.
+The most natural place to do this is in your resume’s bullet points.

-If you’re struggling to write bullet points that highlight your soft skills, use a free resume maker that generates bullet points for you.
+If you’re struggling to write bullet points that highlight your soft skills, our AI resume bullet point generator can do it for you.
 You’ll save time and get more inspiration for desirable skills in your industry.

 Frequently asked questions about soft skills